 Dear Shruti Mathur,

 If yours is a logistics company, then the provisions of the Shops and Establishment Act of your state (presumably Delhi) apply to your company.
 The company's administration must abide by the provisions.
-If the labour authorities notice any violations, it could create problems.
+If the labor authorities notice any violations, it could create problems.

 For every 20 days of attendance, an employee is eligible for a day's leave.
 Out of 365 days of the year, remove 52 Sundays and 10 closed holidays.
 Therefore, the working days are 303.
 When you divide this number by 20, you get 15.
 So each employee is eligible to get at least 15 days leave.
-If the Stops and Establishment Act of your state has made provisions for casual or sick leave, these also need to be added.
+If the Shops and Establishment Act of your state has made provisions for casual or sick leave, these also need to be added.

 Regardless of the industry, there is a shortage of talent in the job market.
-To retain the employees, the companies take measures that go beyond the statutory provisions.
+To retain employees, companies take measures that go beyond the statutory provisions.
 If your company does not provide what is statutorily admissible, it could spread a negative image of your company, making it difficult to attract candidates.
 Additionally, denying statutory benefits could increase employee attrition.
 The cost of lost opportunities and employee attrition could be greater than the cost of employee leave.

 Thanks,